Skip to main content

 The most common reason for the pain in your side is what you ate or drank.
 Gas or constipation is usually the biggest false alarm when it comes to abdominal pain.
 Each can cause fairly strong pain, but they usually aren’t harmful.

-Gas and constipation pains can happen throughout your abdomen, and they can usually be identified by their inconsistency: it may come and go, and it will change depending on how you’re sitting or standing.
+You can feel gas and constipation pains throughout your abdomen.
+They’re usually identifiable by being inconsistent — the pain may come and go, and it changes depending on how you’re sitting or standing.
 The pain should subside within an hour or shortly after a bowel movement.

 Irritable bowel syndrome

-Irritable bowel syndrome, or IBS, is a common condition that affects the large intestine by causing spasms.
+Irritable bowel syndrome, or IBS, is a common condition that causes spasms in the large intestine.
 You can feel this pain throughout your belly area, but most people notice it in their lower abdomen.

 If you have IBS symptoms, talk to your doctor.
 They can diagnose whether you do have IBS and prescribe medication if necessary.